-We are home to 3 Brazilian tapir – Al Capone who is 16 years old, Emily who is 11 years old and their offspring Shaun who will be turning one in August.
+We are home to 3 Brazilian tapir – Al Capone who is 16 years old, Emily who is 11 years old and their offspring Shaun who was born in August 2020.

 Brazilian tapir are native to South America, inhabiting wet forests and grasslands.

 Tapirs are very important to the ecosystem as they help to distribute the seeds of plants they eat.
 Their diet consists of grasses, leaves, buds, soft twigs, fruits, low growing shrubs, aquatic vegetation and green shoots.